Subscribe to updates

 - Public Safety

-It also noted that the committee should have regard to the Licensing Authority’s Statement of Licensing Policy 2020-25 and the council’s corporate strategy objectives of Building an Inclusive Local Economy and Building Safer Communities.
+It also noted that decisions should align with the Licensing Authority’s Statement of Licensing Policy 2020-25 and the council’s corporate strategy of building an inclusive local economy and safer communities.
+The report also detailed financial, legal, equalities, climate change, environmental, and crime and disorder implications.

 Attendees